xxshady/relib/docs.md

 ## Getting started

-> If you don't want to repeat all these steps, you can use ready-made [template](https://github.com/xxshady/relib-template) (TODO: update template dependencies after publication).
+> If you don't want to repeat all these steps, you can use ready-made [template](https://github.com/xxshady/relib-template)

 - Create Rust workspace: create empty directory with the following `Cargo.toml` (at the time of writing there is no cargo command to create workspace):<br>
 ```toml